opensrp/fhircore/MEASURE.md

 **Note**: Above approaches output a json elm which then need to be base64 decoded and copied to the [Library](http://hl7.org/fhir/R4/library.html) content as Attachment.

 **Fhir-Resource on FhirCore**:
-The [fhir-resources](https://github.com/opensrp/fhir-resources/fhircore-testing/src/test/resources/measure-report/household-members.feature) repository has a testing module which allows you to not only get the complete Library resource to directly save to server but also allows to test the Measure output and make changes on the fly.
-Check the cucumber tests fhircore-testing/src/test/resources/measure-report/household-members.feature.
+The [fhir-resources](https://github.com/opensrp/fhir-resources/blob/main/fhircore-testing) repository has a testing module which allows to not only get the complete Library resource to directly save to server but also allows to test the Measure output and make changes on the fly.
+Check the cucumber tests [Feature File](https://github.com/opensrp/fhir-resources/blob/main/fhircore-testing/src/test/resources/measure-report/household-members.feature), the [Test Code File](https://github.com/opensrp/fhir-resources/blob/main/fhircore-testing/src/test/kotlin/com/fhircore/resources/testing/measure/HouseholdMembersMeasureTest.kt#L28) and the [Convertor Util Method](https://github.com/opensrp/fhir-resources/blob/main/fhircore-testing/src/test/kotlin/com/fhircore/resources/testing/CqlUtils.kt#L31)

 **FhirCore Unit Tests**
-The CQL can also be translated to [Library] using an approach like fhircore as in unit tests org.smartregister.fhircore.quest.CqlContentTest#runCqlLibraryTestForPqMedication.
+The CQL can also be translated to Library using an approach as used by fhircore as in [CQL Content Tests](https://github.com/opensrp/fhircore/blob/main/android/quest/src/test/java/org/smartregister/fhircore/quest/CqlContentTest.kt#L57).
 A complete Library resource is output to console as a result.

-## MEASURE REPORT
+## Measure Report
 A [MeasureReport](http://hl7.org/fhir/R4/measurereport.html) is a FHIR resource which represents the outcome of calculation of a [Measure](http://hl7.org/fhir/R4/measure.html) for a particular subject or population of subjects.

-A basic measure report can comprise of following components
+The output MeasureReport of above Measure is [here](https://github.com/opensrp/fhir-resources/blob/main/ecbis/measure_report/household_measure_report.fhir.json).
+Some important components of report are below

 ```
 {
   "resourceType": "MeasureReport",